-- 1.2.6 Looking outward over the next five to ten years, new massively-scalable, distributed systems for processing unstructured and semi-structured data will emerge, and will become widely accepted and relied upon in the management and interpretation of geospatial information.
-Use of these technologies will facilitate the effective use of the reams of raw data being generated by the increasing number of geospatial sensors, eliminating 'the white noise of excessive data' to locate the right information at the right time, thus driving effective and well-informed decision-making. - 1.2.7 Whilst the proliferation of devices generating such information may reach most corners of the globe, the funds necessary to collate and manage such data in an effective way may not be so well distributed.
-There is, as such, a risk of a digital geospatial divide emerging.
+- 1.2.7 Whilst the proliferation of devices generating such information may reach most corners of the globe, the funds necessary to collate and manage such data in an effective way may not be so well distributed.
+There is, therefore, a risk of a digital geospatial divide emerging.
 Technologies, and the financial resourcing required to access such technologies, are not available equally across the globe.
-Although many developing nations have leapfrogged in areas such as mobile communications, the lack of fibre-optics and core processing power may inhibit some from taking advantage of the opportunities offered by some of these technologies. - 1.2.8 Whilst some of the technological developments highlighted have the potential to reduce costs and increase efficiencies, there is a danger that a lack of funds prevents some countries from benefitting from these opportunities, creating or increasing the division between those who are able to make use of such resources and those who are not.
-Furthermore, in countries where securing funding to develop a base geospatial infrastructure is still the primary challenge, prioritising the collection of basic geospatial data will likely remain the primary focus.
-The potential trend towards greater outsourcing and offshoring of processing and analysis, as well as technological developments such as greater use of the cloud discussed in greater detail below, could go some way to mitigate this risk.
+Although many developing nations have leapfrogged in areas such as mobile communications, the lack of fibre-optics and core processing power may inhibit some from taking advantage of the opportunities offered by some of these technologies. - 1.2.8 Whilst some of the technological developments highlighted have the potential to reduce costs and increase efficiencies, there is a danger that a lack of funds prevents some countries from benefitting from these opportunities, thus creating or increasing the division between those who are able to make use of such resources and those who are not.
+Furthermore. in countries where securing funding to develop a base geospatial infrastructure is still the primary challenge, prioritising the collection of basic geospatial data is likely to remain the primary focus.
+The potential trend towards greater outsourcing and offshoring of processing and analysis, as well as technological developments such as greater use of the cloud - discussed in greater detail below - could go some way to mitigate this risk.